Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 This is why many deep relaxation practices are long — meditation, float therapy, yoga nidra, sound therapy, somatic therapy and traditional oil therapies.

-Hormones Change During Deep Relaxation
+Effects of Hormone Changes During Deep Relaxation

-During longer relaxation states:
+As hormones change during longer relaxation states:

 • Pain perception reduces